RomelClavel/Chartrip/README.md

 "SECRET_JWT_SEED": "YOUR_SUPPER_SECRET_JWT_SEED"
 ```

-4. Do teh same for the server folder on your .env file
+4. Do the same for the server folder on your .env file

 ```
 DATABASE_URL="CONNECTION_URL"